skupperproject/skupper-example-postgresql/README.md

 deployment.apps/postgresql created
 ~~~

-## Step 9: Expose the PostegreSQL on the Virtual Application Network
+## Step 9: Expose the PostgreSQL on the Virtual Application Network

 Now that the PostgreSQL is running in the **private1** cluster, we need to expose it into your Virtual Application Network (VAN).